Towards a taxonomy of learning dynamics in 2 x 2 games: Baseline scenario

+All analysis so far was about local stability of fixed points.
+We now simulate dynamics to assess global stability and to check which type of dynamics arise when all fixed points are unstable.

+In symmetric games, dynamics always converge to one of the stable fixed points, except in one case.
+When $\beta$ is large, $\alpha$ is small and $|A|\gg |B|$ (coordination or anticoordination game), for some initial condition close to the action profiles that are not NE, it is possible to observe a stable limit cycle of period 2.
+In this cycle the players ``jump'' between the pure strategy profiles that are not NE of the coordination/anticoordination game.
+This is unsurprising, as these parameter restrictions make EWA closely resemble best response dynamics (see Section \ref{sec:rellit}).
+As this dynamics is behaviorally unrealistic and not robust to stochasticity --- it is enough that one player ``trembles'' and the dynamics converges to the NE --- we ignore it for the rest of the analysis.
+It is just an artifact of the deterministic approximation.

+In asymmetric games in which all EWA fixed points are unstable, we instead observe more behaviorally realistic strategic oscillations.
+To illustrate the nature of the unstable solutions, Figure \ref{fig:TimeSeries_asymmetricgames_limitcycle} shows some examples of the learning dynamics for some values of $\alpha$, $\beta$, $A$ and $B$.
+In panels (a) to (c) we have $A=-C=2$ and $B=D=0$, while in panel (d) we consider $A=-C=-3.4$ and $B=-D=-2.5$.

-We choose a parameter setting where the fixed point of the discoordination game is unstable.
-Figure \ref{fig:TimeSeries_asymmetricgames_limitcycle} shows some examples of the dynamics for some values of $\alpha$ and $\beta$, for a given payoff matrix.
-The dynamics superficially looks like following a limit cycle, whose shape is governed by $\alpha$ and $\beta$: Fig. \ref{fig:TimeSeries_asymmetricgames_limitcycle1} shows that, for high $\alpha$ and $\beta$, the players frequently change their strategies, whereas in Fig. \ref{fig:TimeSeries_asymmetricgames_limitcycle2}, for low values of $\alpha$ and $\beta$, the dynamics is smoother; in Fig. \ref{fig:TimeSeries_asymmetricgames_limitcycle3}, where $\alpha$ is very small but $\beta$ is reasonably high, the players spend a lot of time playing mostly one pure strategy and then quickly switch to the other one (because they have long memory).
-Finally, in Fig. \ref{fig:TimeSeries_asymmetricgames_limitcycle4} we choose $B \neq 0$: the discrepancy between the pure strategies seems to yield the most irregular dynamics.
+In panel (a), for $\alpha=0.7$ and $\beta=1$, the players frequently change their strategies, whereas in panel (b), for $\alpha=0.01$ and $\beta=0.1$, the dynamics is smoother.
+Note that the ratio $\alpha/\beta$ is very similar in the two cases, but nonetheless the dynamics is quite different.
+This is not in contradiction with the rest of the paper: only the fixed point behavior of EWA is determined by the ratio $\alpha/\beta$.
+In panel (c), where $\alpha = 0.01$ and $\beta = 0.5$ the players spend a lot of time playing mostly one action and then quickly switch to the other action (because they have long memory and high payoff sensitivity).
+Finally, in panel (d), we choose $B \neq 0$: this seems to yield the most irregular dynamics.
+In Supplementary Appendix \ref{sec:chaoticdynamics}, we show that these dynamics are chaotic.\\